• Skip to primary navigation

 What is Gumbo Z'Herbes (Green Gumbo)?

-Green gumbo (aka "gumbo z'herbes") is a traditional gumbo recipe made with a mixture of greens, like collard greens, beet greens, kale, and others.
-It is traditionally a vegetarian dish served during lent, made on Holy Thursday and served on Catholic Good Friday, though you can easily add smoked andouille sausage or ham if you'd like.
+Green gumbo (aka "gumbo z'herbes") is a delicious gumbo recipe made with a mixture of greens, like collard greens, beet greens, kale, and others.
+It is traditionally a vegetarian gumbo served during lent, made on Holy Thursday and served on Catholic Good Friday, though you can easily add smoked andouille sausage or ham if you'd like.

 It's a hearty dish, like any other gumbo, that starts with a roux, then includes the Cajun holy trinity of vegetables, along with lots of satisfying greens.

-I love to make mine with a mixture of greens, and you can really change it up based on what's available to you, along with smoke ham and andouille sausage.
+I love to make mine with a mixture of greens, and you can really change it up based on what's available to you, along with smoked ham and andouille sausage.

 I think you're going to love this one as much as we do!